The Student’s Guide to Financial Aid and the FAFSA

 Step 3: Fill Out the FAFSA

-Once you've created your FSA ID, you can begin working on the FAFSA.
-Most applicants complete the FAFSA in about an hour.
-Independent students who don't need to provide parent or guardian information may finish in even less time.
+Once you’ve created your FSA ID, you can begin working on the FAFSA.

-After logging in, choose the academic year for which you're filing the FAFSA.
+Once you log in, choose the academic year for which you’re filing the FAFSA.
 Those submitting the FAFSA for another school year may be given the option to renew their FAFSA form, saving them time by transferring over their demographic information from the previous year.

-The FAFSA consists of five major sections:
+The FAFSA consists of five major components for students:

 Step 4: Import Tax Information